 Enjoy a private rendezvous with the current owners of the aristocratic Kohinoor Jewellers and see their treasured pieces.

-Take a safari to one of India’s best tiger reserves, Ranthambore National Park and enjoy high tea at a royal lodge
+Take a safari to one of India's best tiger reserves, Ranthambore National Park, in search of the Bengal tiger.

 These once-in-a-lifetime moments allow you to experience an unforgettable world of exclusive moments, incredible cultures and charming surprises